TetianaDies/02-intentional-aboutness/about.md

 # Designer without limits.

-Loves creative challenges, learning new thing and helping others to shape their vision.
+Loves creative challenges, learning new thing, and helping others to shape their vision.

-## Hello!:smiley:
+## Hello! :smiley:
 My name is Tetiana,
 a graphic designer and illustrator based in Prague.
-Most recently I’ve been working within the different klients designing books, web site, apps, new brands, and made  promotional materials and merchandise.
+Recently I’ve been working with different clients and brands: designing books, web site and apps, branding, promotional materials and merchandise.
-Most of my free time I spend reading books, drawing, watching the stars that add value to my life.
+In my free time I enjoy reading books, drawing, and watching the stars.